deejgregor/datadog-interceptors/README.md

 Trace metrics use cases:

-1. Trace metrics are needed with additional dimensions that are not available on the [out-of-the-box trace metrics](https://docs.datadoghq.com/tracing/metrics/metrics_namespace/#metric-suffix) **and** the metrics need to represent 100% of the applications traffic, so [generating metrics from spans](https://docs.datadoghq.com/tracing/trace_pipeline/generate_metrics/) from ingested spans cannot be used.
-2. Updating the span's resource name, operation name, and/or span type will allow the span data and generated trace metrics (if any) better align with semantic conventions and be more readily usable inside Datadog.
+1. Updating the span's resource name, operation name, and/or span type will allow the span data and generated trace metrics (if any) better align with semantic conventions and be more readily usable inside Datadog.

 Currently, these interceptors help for the above use cases:

 * UnsetErrorInterceptor - unset the error status on matching spans
 * SetErrorInterceptor - set the error status on matching spans, optionally remapping arbitrary tags
 * PromoteErrorInterceptor - promote an error status to the Service Entry Span, optionally also promoting error tags (to enable Error Tracking).
-* TraceMetricInterceptor - create custom trace metrics from spans, optionally with arbitrary tags added to the metrics.
 * SpanSetInterceptor - set the span's operation name, resource name, and/or span type based on arbitrary tags in the span.
 This can be particularly useful to differentiate between different types of transactions based on custom span tag(s) in a way that the different transactions are visible on the Service page as the operation_name or resource_name.

 Each is configured by regex patterns that are used to match against span tag values.